Group GT3: Homologated cars

-As of April 2024, 58 vehicles have gone through the homologation process with the FIA, although some of these homologations failed to be completed or were later revoked.
+As of April 2026, 59 vehicles have gone through the homologation process with the FIA, although some of these homologations failed to be completed or were later revoked.
 Homologations expire after a period of seven years unless a request for extension is made by the manufacturer.
 Currently, all homologations prior to GT3-030 have expired and not been renewed, although these expired cars are allowed to compete in national series under local approval (such as SCCA Trans-Am Series XGT classes) or in historic events such as Le Mans Classic.
+One such championship, the GT3 Revival Series, uses cars homologated between 2006 to 2009 and between 2010 to 2013, which are each classified as "Gen I" and "Gen II", respectively.

 Group GT3 cars can be built either directly by the automotive manufacturer or built by racing teams and tuning companies at the behest of the manufacturer.
 Other vehicles have been allowed to run alongside Group GT3 cars in various series under homologations from national ruling bodies, including the Mosler MT900R GT3, Ginetta G55 GT3, Chevron GR8 GT3, Radical RXC GT3, Scuderia Cameron Glickenhaus SCG 003C, Emil Frey's Jaguar XKR G3, Acura TLX-GT, Renault Sport R.S.
 01 GT3, Aston Martin Vulcan AMR Pro, Chevrolet Corvette C8.R GTD, and JAS Motorsport's Honda NSX GT3 Evo25.

-For the 2026 GT3 Revival Series, cars homologated between 2006-2009 and between 2010-2013 are classified as "Gen I" and "Gen II", respectively.
+As of January 2026, 19 vehicles currently hold valid homologation for use in competition by the Fédération Internationale de l'Automobile.